-Erected in memory of Sarah L. Kirby, who had left a bequest to the Colony, this studio was the first — and remains the only — brick building at MacDowell.
+Erected in memory of Sarah L. Kirby, who had left a bequest to MacDowell, this studio was the first — and remains the only — brick building on the grounds.
 Built by local mason Augustus Beaulieu, the load-bearing masonry walls rest on a fieldstone foundation.
 The design of the boxlike building is simple and compact, with the painted wood trim, green shutters, and clean lines of the brick facades creating a 20th-century image of a “colonial” dwelling.

 The handsome interior of Kirby Studio is simply finished with pine paneling.
 A brick fireplace dominates the north wall, notable for its paneled wooden mantelpiece and flanking inglenooks.